 Steven is attending Brust Conservatory, and at the end of his second year, Brust determines that he isn't making satisfactory progress.
 He files an appeal in the fall, after he realizes he won't receive aid for the fall term.
 Brust finally approves his appeal in January, after the fall term is over.
-Steven can't receive Pell or campus-based funds for the fall term, but can receive aid for the winter term.
-Steven can also receive a Direct Loan for the entire year, because the entire year is his period of enrollment. eligibility due to a change in citizenship status during that award year or period of enrollment, you don't need to take any action to prevent the student from receiving subsequent disbursements.
-Of course, the student wouldn't be able to receive aid in the following award year or period of enrollment.
+Steven can't receive Pell or campusbased funds for the fall term but can receive aid for the winter term.
+Steven can also receive a Direct Ioan or FFEL for the entire year because the year is his period of enrollment. ▼ Appeals.
+A student may also regain eligibility by successfully appealing a determination that she wasn't making satisfactory progress.
+A successful appeal makes the student eligible only for the payment period or period of enrollment in which she regains eligibility, as outlined above; eligibility is not retroactive to all earlier payment periods or periods of enrollments.